FloatTech/ZeroBot-Plugin-Playground/README-en.md

 ## How to enter the organization, What Should I do?

 1. First of all, you need to be the member of [FloatTech](https://github.com/FloatTech), apply for it by issuing in this repository.
-2. Then, we will invite you to the organization and be the maintainer.
+2. Then, we will invite you to the organization as maintainer.
 Please check your email to accept the invitation.
 3. Now you have the write permission.
 Push your own plugin now!

 ## Rules